 This practice note focuses on three broad categories of vulnerable clients.

-- clients who have capacity to make decisions and provide you with instructions, but by reason of a range of mental and/or physical disabilities require enhanced support to engage your services and give you instructions – sections 2 and 3
+- clients who have the capacity to make decisions and provide you with instructions, but by reason of a range of mental and/or physical disabilities require enhanced support to engage your services and give you instructions – sections 2 and 3

-- clients who lack mental capacity to make decisions and provide you with instructions, for whom a range of statutory and other safeguards must be followed – section 4
+- clients who lack the mental capacity to make decisions and provide you with instructions, for whom a range of statutory and other safeguards must be followed – section 4

-- clients who are vulnerable to undue influence or duress and who may or may not have mental capacity to make decisions and provide you with instructions – section 6
+- clients who are vulnerable to undue influence or duress and who may or may not have the mental capacity to make decisions and provide you with instructions – section 6

 1.4 Compliance with regulatory and legislative obligations